shootingcharlie8/PyKeyLogger/Readme.txt

 Required files are in reqfiles folder.
-Run comp.bat to compile or: open up terminal and cd into the directory. type "setup.py py2exe"
+Run compile.bat to compile or: open up terminal and cd into the directory.
+Or type "setup.py py2exe" in Command Prompt to compile
+Look in the doc folder detailed instructions.